-In 2007, approximately 20% of CEGT and MRT's total operating revenue was attributable to services provided to Gas Operations and approximately 10% was attributable to services provided to Laclede Gas Company (Laclede), an unaffiliated distribution company that provides natural gas utility service to the greater St. Louis metropolitan area in Illinois and Missouri.
+In 2008, approximately 15% of CEGT and MRT's total operating revenue was attributable to services provided to Gas Operations, an affiliate, and approximately 7% was attributable to services provided to Laclede Gas Company (Laclede), an unaffiliated distribution company, that provides natural gas utility service to the greater St. Louis metropolitan area in Illinois and Missouri.
 Services to Gas Operations and Laclede are provided under several long-term firm storage and transportation agreements.
-Since October 31, 2006, MRT's contract with Laclede has been terminable upon one year's prior notice.
-MRT has not received a termination notice and is currently negotiating a long-term contract with Laclede.
-Agreements for firm transportation, "no notice" transportation service and storage service in certain of Gas Operations' service areas (Arkansas, Louisiana and Oklahoma) expire in 2012.
+Effective April 1, 2008, MRT signed a 5-year extension of its firm transportation and storage contracts with Laclede.
+Agreements for firm transportation, "no notice" transportation service and storage services in certain of Gas Operations' service areas (Arkansas, Louisiana, Oklahoma and Texas) will expire in 2012.